Bronchiolitis

 Management

 The first decision is whether the child should be managed at home or in hospital.
 This should be based on any comorbidities the child may have and any factors which may affect the carer’s ability to look after a child with bronchiolitis.
-Most can be managed at home with supportive measures eg. fluids, good nutrition and temperature control (8).
+Most can be managed at home with supportive measures eg. fluids, good nutrition and temperature control (11).
+Literature has shown there is no evidence of benefit from the use of mist, nebulised hypertonic saline, antibiotics, corticosteroids or bronchodilators.
+Physiological studies and clinical trials support the notion that salbutamol and other bronchodilators have no impact on wheeze in bronchiolitis.
+From this, it has erroneously been concluded that there are no β-adrenoceptors in the infant lung (12).

 • Apnoea